409 Harrison Avenue,

 Vacant for years and falling into disrepair, the Martin Theatre served briefly in the early-1980’s as a shooting gallery (of all things).
 In 1987, the Panama City Downtown Improvement organization purchased the Martin Theatre and completely renovated the theater, and provided it with state of the art light and sound equipment.

 Since a gala reopening in 1990, the Martin Theatre has added the Greenroom, a 1,500 square foot reception/meeting area on a former empty lot next to the theater.
-The Martin Theatre is now Panama City’s most splendid showplace for live theater, concerts and community functions.
+The Martin Theatre is now Panama City’s most splendid showplace for live theatre, concerts, classic movies and community functions.